 Because Gabon is one of the countries most exposed to global warming

-Gabon is one of the Central African countries which, despite contributing relatively little to global greenhouse gas emissions, is particularly vulnerable to the impacts of climate change.
-However, Gabon faces a number of challenges as a result of climate change, such as: rising sea levels, changes in rainfall patterns, deforestation and loss of biodiversity, and impacts on livelihoods.
+Gabon is one of the Central African countries which, despite contributing relatively little to global greenhouse gas emissions, are particularly vulnerable to the impacts of climate change.
+However, Gabon is facing several challenges due to climate change, such as: rising sea levels, changes in rainfall, deforestation and loss of biodiversity, impacts on livelihoods.

 Because the international community is committed to combating climate change, and most countries are taking steps to limit or reduce their greenhouse gas emissions.